-A book referred to me by Chivers' research partner, Frances Shapter, Australian Grasses by Fred Turner, doesn't mention Aboriginal people at all, but a more recent paper by Chivers argues that, 'In Australia we have stunning examples of very long term grain food production that had no degrading impact on the environment, that did not require expensive fertilizers or pesticides, and grew without the need for irrigation water.'
+A book referred to me by Chivers' research partner, Frances Shapter, Australian Grasses by Fred Turner, doesn't mention Aboriginal people at all, but a more recent paper by Chivers argues that, 'In Australia we have stunning examples of very long term grain food production that had no degrading impact on the environment, that did not require expensive fertilizers or pesticides, and grew without the need for irrigation water.47 looking at perennial grasses for our grain types, not annuals ...
+Can you imagine a permanent pasture that also produces a grain crop in those years when the rainfall amount and timing permits?
+It would also be the pasture that is able to survive the drought that will inevitably occur without the need to re-sow once the drought breaks ...
+This is a perennial grain-cropping system as it was used in the long-time past but which is still there for the discovery if we are wise enough to look.49